itop-itsm-ru/datetimepicker-widget/README.md

   )
 ),
 ```
-For other options and available values see [documentation for the plugin](http://xdsoft.net/jqplugins/datetimepicker/).
+For other options and available values look through [documentation for the plugin](http://xdsoft.net/jqplugins/datetimepicker/).

 ### Limitations
  - Only this date and time format is allowed: `Y-m-d H:i`.

 ### Future plans
-- Add support separate settings for different date and time fields.
+- Add support different settings for specific date and time fields.

 ### Links
 - [iTop ITSM & CMDB russian community](http://community.itop-itsm.ru)